nntanh/Kubernetes_install_cluster_Vagrant/README.md

 <details><summary><b>What is Vagrant?</b></summary>

 **Vagrant** is a tool to create infrastructure in virtual machine enviroment.
 It is **IaC** (Infrastructure as Code) on premise system that may help to define and manage virtual machines using code.
-Refer [here](https://developer.hashicorp.com/vagrant/intro) to get more information.
+Refer [Introduction to Vagrant](https://developer.hashicorp.com/vagrant/intro) to get more information.

 </details>